Trevor-Davis/documentation/production-ready-deployment-steps.md

 What you need to be aware of is that AVS, your existing Azure environment and your on-premesis enviornment will all exchange routes (typically).
 That being the case you will need to ID a /22 network to input during the AVS deployment which does not overlap anything you already have on-premesis or in Azure.

+**Example:** 10.0.0.0/22

 [Please see this link for details](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-network-checklist#network-connectivity).

 ![](/privatecloud-1.png)

 ### Identify - IP Address Segment for VM Workloads in AVS

-Like the IP addressing for the platform, any IP segments you create in AVS need to be unique across your Azure and on-premises footprint.
+Any IP segments you create in AVS need to be unique across your Azure and on-premises footprint.

 Identify a IP segment (ex.
 10.0.4.0/24) which you will use to create your first network (NSX Segment) in your AVS private cloud.